madkins23/go-slog/verify/README.md

 further describing the specific instance of the warning.

-The optional second line shows the `<optional-log-record>` which is the JSON log record generated by the `log/slog` handler.
+The optional second line shows the `<optional-log-record>` which is the JSON log record generated by the `slog` handler.
 It is often, but not always, the case that `<optional-text>` makes an `<optional-log-record>` redundant.